hack-gpon/hack-gpon.github.io/_ont_xgs/ont-zte-f2801s.md

 This ONT supports dual boot, as visible from the presence of `kernel1` and `kernel2`, which contain the rootfs.
-The boot image can be swapped with the following command:
+The boot images can be swapped with the following command:

 ```sh
 upgradetest switchver X
 ```

-Where `X` can be `0/1` based on the image you want to boot.
+Where `X` can be `0/1`, based on the image you want to boot from.

-You can also clone the currently running image into other slot using this command:
+You can also clone the currently running image into the other slot using this command:

 ```sh
 syn_version